European Green Capital Award: Eligibility

 All cities across Europe with more than 100,000 inhabitants can be a candidate for European Green Capital.
 The award is open to EU Member States, EU candidate countries, Iceland, Liechtenstein, Norway and Switzerland.
 In countries where there is no city with more than 100,000 inhabitants, the largest city is eligible to apply.
 Where applicable, cities may apply for either the EGCA or EGL, but not both, in any given year.

 Entries are assessed on the basis of 12 indicators: local contribution to global climate change, transport, green urban areas, noise, waste production and management, nature and biodiversity, air, water consumption, waste water treatment, eco-innovation and sustainable employment, environmental management of the local authority, and energy performance.

-The title is awarded by an international jury supported by a panel of supposed experts in different environmental fields.
+The title is awarded by an international jury supported by a panel of experts in various environmental fields.

 History

 The idea of a European Green Capital was originally conceived at a meeting in May 2006 in Tallinn, Estonia.
-The award is the result of an initiative taken by 15 European cities (Tallinn, Helsinki, Riga, Vilnius, Berlin, Warsaw, Madrid, Ljubljana, Prague, Vienna, Kiel, Kotka, Dartford, Tartu and Glasgow) and the Association of Estonian cities, who submitted the so-called Tallinn Memorandum to the European Commission, proposing the establishment of an award rewarding cities that are leading the way in environmentally friendly urban living.
-The award was officially launched based on an initiative of the European Commission in May 2008, and each year one European city is selected as the European Green Capital.
+The award is the result of an initiative taken by 15 European cities (Tallinn, Helsinki, Riga, Vilnius, Berlin, Warsaw, Madrid, Ljubljana, Prague, Vienna, Kiel, Kotka, Dartford, Tartu and Glasgow) and the Association of Estonian cities, who submitted the so-called Tallinn Memorandum to the European Commission, proposing the establishment of an award rewarding cities that are leading the region in environmentally friendly urban living.
+The award was officially launched based on an initiative of the European Commission on 22 May 2008.
+The first award was given to Stockholm for the year 2010, and each year since one European city is selected as the European Green Capital.